What are the best Brooks Robinson cards?

 1. 1957 Topps Brooks Robinson RC #328 (eBay)

-1957 Topps Baseball contains the one and only Brooks Robinson RC, featuring a profile shot of the third baseman while he smiles at the camera.
+1957 Topps Baseball contains the one and only Brooks Robinson RC.
+It features a profile shot of the third baseman while he smiles at the camera.

 The set was the first to feature player stats covering their whole career on the back of the card.
 It was also the first time that full colour photography was used, rather than the colourised images used previously.